-National staff is often lacking in training, yet they are most likely to be exposed to immediate danger.
+Safety and security trainings are often not accessible to national staff, yet they are most likely to be exposed to immediate danger.
 International staff depends highly upon national staff for their own safety.
-Therefore, this training was created to make safety and security trainings more accessible to all humanitarian staff.
-We do this by having these training in country.
+Therefore, this training has been developed to make safety and security trainings more accessible to all humanitarian staff.
+We do this by having these trainings in country.

-To do this we build practical and theoretical modules that are context-specific.
-That means we discuss risks and threats relevant to the location where are participants are based.
-Since this training is done on location, this helps us to better focus in on those factors our participants need to be most aware of, meaning the theory is mixed with interesting exercises and videos based on local events.
+To do this, we build practical and theoretical modules that are context-specific.
+That means we discuss risks and threats relevant to the location where participants are based.
+Since this training is done on location, this allows us to focus in on those factors our participants need to be most aware of, meaning the theory is mixed with interesting exercises and videos based on local events.

 After the course, the participants will have: